drshahizan/software-engineering/proposal/submission/sec01/Curiousity/readme.md

     <td>
       <ul>
         <li>Event data which includes information about the event itself, such as the date, time, location.</li>
-<li> Personal data which includes the required login information such as name and password.
+<li> Personal data which includes the required login information such as email and password.
       </ul>
     </td>
   </tr>